shibukawa/lightpng/README.rst

   * ``2`` - Use zopfli with one fiilter + 1
   * ``3`` - Use zopfli with all filters + 1

-  level 2 and 3 becomes same results almost all cases.
+  level 2 and 3 gives the same results in almost all cases.
 Preview modes always use ``0``.

 * ``-b``, ``--benchmark``: